artilleryio/artillery-operator/README.md

 ##### Local development

-You can run the operator as a Go program outside of the cluster.
+You can run the operator as a Go program outside the cluster.
 This method is useful for development purposes to speed up deployment and testing.

 The following command installs the CRDs in the cluster configured in your `~/.kube/config` file and runs the Operator as a Go program locally: